Issue 08

 and I am still trapped inside the moment you held the key used to

-.
+cut me open.
 Two months later, police bust a major ring in Tulsa,

 my city, powerless as they recover cell phones, cash, condoms,